MadDog-Kk-499/The-Public-Logbook_MaddyKk49/README.md

 The main course of existance is to spread happiness.
 Lets be truthfull to one another and grow together.
 All the best!
+The repository has no big responses so far.
+Must check on Figma assessment.